 How to Fit a Disney & Orlando Trip into a Budget

-This year prices are going up again for popular Orlando attractions.
-This will turn some people off, but for those for whom Disney or Universal is a rite of passage or a treasured family vacation, here are some ways to save on an Orlando trip:
+For those for whom Disney or Universal is a rite of passage or a treasured family vacation, here are some ways to save on an Orlando trip:

-- Get multi-day passes: The longer you stay, the less you pay per day.
+The longer you stay, the less you pay per day.
 Guests who buy a five-day ticket packages save more than US$30 per person, per day (ages 10 and older) compared with one- and two-day passes.
 For guests with less time to travel, buy the Park Hopper Option (approximately US$60 more per person per day) that allows you to visit all four of the theme parks in one day vs. one per day with the Base Ticket option.
 Also, when guests upgrade to a Magic Your Way package with minimum four-day theme park tickets, they get one more day free.

-- Use Local Deals: Give yourself, and your wallet, a break from the parks by using deals at spots around town.
+Give yourself, and your wallet, a break from the parks by using deals at spots around town.
 Download the Travelzoo mobile app to instantly get Orlando local deals on meals and entertainment.

 Dine at Disney

 Disney often offers specials that include a Disney dining plan that make it more affordable to eat on-site, and could save up to 15%.
 Valid at over 100 restaurants, they range from basic Quick-Service Dining plans to a robust Platinum Package.
 Travelzoo Deal Experts have found that quick service options usually are filling enough for both lunch and dinner.